By Tom · Published Sep. 27th, 2021 · Updated Aug. 4th, 2025

 The rugged coastline at Gifkommetjie is very scenic.
-We hiked from this viewpoint over a ridge to the shipwreck of the Phyllisia, and later returned over the beach and dunes.
-Beautiful views all around.
+We hiked from this viewpoint over a ridge to the shipwreck of the Phyllisia.
+Later we returned over the beach and dunes, with beautiful views all around.

 Location

 Gifkommetjie and the Phyllisia Wreck are on the Cape Point Peninsula.
 The hike starts at the car park of Gifkommetjie, 10 minutes drive from the entrance gate to the park.
 The peninsula is about 1-hour drive from the centre of Cape Town.
-We went to Cape Point in April 2019 and did this as the third and last hike of the day, after Antoniesgat Trail and a visit to the Cape Point Lighthouse.
+We did this hike in April, after hiking the Antoniesgat Trail and a visit to Cape Point Lighthouse.
 If you don’t have a car, check out the options for car hire* from Cape Town.

 Hiking Route Map from Gifkommetjie to the Phyllisia Wreck